STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-02.md

 ## [1] 59.004
 ```

 If you are going to pass the arguments of your function as arguments of a built-in function, consider copying the argument names.
 Again, the reason is to reduce your cognitive load.
-This is what I've doing all along and now you now why:
+This is what I've been doing all along and now you now why:

 ```r